 Why is the crypto market cap important to investors?

-It is important for investors to understand what is meant by crypto market cap, as it allows them to see past the price of a cryptoasset to gain a better, overall insight into its value.
+It is important for investors to understand what is meant by the crypto market cap as it allows them to see past the price of a cryptoasset to gain a better, overall insight into its value.

-Market cap allows for comparison between coins, enabling investors to compare the relative size and value of one cryptocurrency with another.
-Data from a wide range of cryptocurrencies can further indicate the total crypto market cap, as a measure of how the asset class is performing overall.
+The market cap allows for comparison between coins, enabling investors to compare the relative size and value of one crypto with another.
+Data from a wide range of cryptos can further indicate the total crypto market cap, as a measure of how the asset class is performing overall.

 This can offer investors wider market insight and can help them formulate decisions about whether now is the right time to invest.